-The debts or obligations that will have to pay to creditors within one year are called a company’s current liabilities.
-We inserted different current liabilities here like Account payable, Income tax payable, Short-term loans, etc. Then inserted the corresponding values of them.
+The debts or obligations that will have to be paid to creditors within one year are called a company’s current liabilities.
+We inserted different current liabilities here like Account payable, Income tax payable, Short-term loans, etc. Then insert the corresponding values of them.

-Read More: Create Projected Balance Sheet Format for Bank Loan in Excel
+Read More: Balance Sheet Format of a Company in Excel

 Step 6: Insert Long-Term Liabilities